 Resources for Accountability, Healing & Reconciliation

-Religious communities and institutes for consecrated life, no less than dioceses and archdioceses, parishes, schools, and youth organizations, must ensure that children and youth who worship, study, or participate in activities sponsored by our communities can do so in the safest and most secure setting possible and be proactive to ensure that those who have abused are prevented from causing further harm to others.
+Religious communities and institutes for consecrated life, as with all Church organizations, must ensure that children and young people who worship, study, or participate in activities sponsored by our communities do so in the safest and most secure setting possible and proactively ensure that those who have abused are prevented from causing further harm to others.

 Conversations That Matter

 CMSM is privileged to distribute the excellent series of learning modules, Conversations That Matter, a resource designed to assist those in leadership of institutes for consecrated life for men, or involved in formational aspects of community life, to address the vital and important issues of sexual abuse of minors by clergy and male religious.

 Over the past 15 years, CMSM has worked diligently on its own and with partners at the United States Conference of Catholic Bishops, Praesidium and other organizations, persons and groups committed to ensuring the church is and remains a safe environment for minors.
 Here is some key documentation which highlights current information, reports, research and activities related to the protection of minors in the Catholic Church.